design-automation/mobius-parametric-modeller/src/assets/typedoc-json/docMD/06_util.md

 ## ExportData
 * **Description:** Export data from the model as a file.
-This will result in a popup in your browser, asking you to save the filel.
+This will result in a popup in your browser, asking you to save the file.
 * **Parameters:**
+  * *entities:* undefined
   * *filename:* Name of the file as a string.
   * *data_format:* Enum, the file format.
   * *data_target:* Enum, where the data is to be exported to.